a-e/placid/README.md

       unique_id :email
     end

-The `Placid::Model` base class includes helper methods for basic HTTP requests.
+The `Placid::Model` base class includes helper methods for basic HTTP requests, the most important of which is `request`.
 You can use these from any model instance, or call them from custom methods you define on your model.
+For
-For example:
+example:

     class Person < Placid::Model
       unique_id :email